djtersteegc/zx-spectrum-cases/README.md

 | Keyboard Tray   | 3.6          | 46                    |
 | Keyboard Insert | 1.9          | 26                    |

-The base holds the PCB and it secured by two M3x4mm button head screws in the bottom holes.
+The base holds the PCB and is secured by two (or more) M3x4mm button head screws in the bottom holes.
 It is designed to sit on four 10mmx2mm rubber feet to elevate the board to the same height as a stock 48K case.
 If you have a printer with great parts cooling you can print it without supports, but I print mine with supports on the rear holes to help make them a little cleaner.
 Each model has a slightly different base since the ports are different and I noticed not all PCB's have the mounting holes in the exact same location.

 ![](images/base-top.jpg)